Learn of Christ

 Genesis 22:3-8

 3And Abraham rose up early in the morning, and saddled his ass, and took two of his young men with him, and Isaac his son, and clave the wood for the burnt offering, and rose up, and went unto the place of which God had told him.
 4Then on the third day Abraham lifted up his eyes, and saw the place afar off.
 5And Abraham said unto his young men, Abide ye here with the ass; and I and the lad will go yonder and worship, and come again to you.
 6And Abraham took the wood of the burnt offering, and laid it upon Isaac his son; and he took the fire in his hand, and a knife; and they went both of them together.
-7And Isaac spake unto his father Abraham, and said, My father: and he said, Here am I, my son.
+7And Isaac spake unto Abraham his father, and said, My father: and he said, Here am I, my son.
 And he said, Behold the fire and the wood: but where is the lamb for a burnt offering?
 8And Abraham said, My son, God will provide himself a lamb for a burnt offering: so they went both of them together.

 Abraham does not delay.
 He does not counsel with Sarah.
 He does not sleep on it and hope God changes His mind by morning.
 He wakes before dawn and begins.
 This is the obedience that faith looks like when faith has no feeling of assurance left-the body moving even when the heart is breaking.